KNMI/adaguc-server/README.md

 You can use this URL for example in http://geoservices.knmi.nl/viewer2.0/

+## Make a movie of the sat dataset

+You can use the python script at [data/python/createmovie.py](data/python/createmovie.py)

 ## Opendap services can be visualized

 The following OpenDAP URL can be visualized: